Bhakti Marga (organisation): Ashrams

 The movement claims to have between 30 and 50 centres or temples worldwide, some of them rather small, which soon increased to being present in over 80 countries in 2020.

 In November 2020 it became known that Bhakti Marga in Kirchheim in the Hersfeld-Rotenburg district of Hesse wants to set up its Hindu Germany center in the area of the Seepark Kirchheim holiday complex, which includes its own lake.

 In January 2022 Bhakti Marga purchased a former Catholic Church in West Elmira, New York, the former Our Lady of Lourdes parish, to become its first ashram and temple in America.
-According to Swami Tulsidas, Bhakti Marga's representative in North America, the main deity in the new ashram will be that of Narasimha.
-On October 22, 2023, In the small town of Elmira, New York, Swami Paramahamsa Vishwananda completed the inauguration of the Paranitya Narasimha Temple and ashram on September 3, 2023.
-It was the culmination of a massive undertaking by the organization's American followers and monks.
-Hundreds of people from around the world made the pilgrimage to attend.
-Followers from Russia, Brazil, Canada, India and Africa gathered in Elmira to volunteer and help in the event.

 The Paranitaya Narasimha Temple in Elmira, Chemung County, New York, USA, was inaugurated with four days of Vedic rituals, with kirtan, yajna, abishekam, and vegan food.
 On the third night, Paramahamsa Vishwananda gave darshan to a full house.

 Museum

-The Saints Of India Museum, located in Shree Nilaya Peetha in Germany, has a collection of over 1,300 Hindu relics, sacred texts, and artefacts belonging to more than 1000 Indian saints who have played major roles in Indian religious traditions.
-According to Paramahamsa Vishwananda, it was set up to appreciate and honour the saints through their individual relics.
-The Swamis and Swaminis of the organisation help to collect such relics.
+The Saints Of India Museum, located in Shree Nilaya Peetha in Germany, has a collection of over 1,300 Hindu relics, sacred texts, and artefacts belonging to hundred of saints who have contributed to Indian religious traditions.

 A drone view from 19 July 2024 of tents and campervans used by the participants of the Just Love Festival.